Kritarth200482/QueryBook-LM/README.md

 QueryBookLM is a lightweight Retrieval-Augmented Generation (RAG) AI agent that allows you to ask natural language questions about any PDF document (like a curriculum, brochure, or guidebook) and receive detailed, accurate answers grounded in the content.
 Built using LangChain, Google Gemini Pro, and Qdrant, it combines semantic search and generative AI to simulate contextual document comprehension.

 # Tech Stack

-Component	Description
-Python 3.10+	Base programming language
+->Python 3.10+	Base programming language

-LangChain	Framework for building LLM-powered applications Google Generative AI	For generating embeddings and answers (Gemini Pro + embedding-001) Qdrant	Vector database used to store and retrieve text chunks Docker
+->LangChain	Framework for building LLM-powered applications

+->Google Generative AI	For generating embeddings and answers (Gemini Pro + embedding-001)

+->Qdrant	Vector database used to store and retrieve text chunks

+->Docker

 🚀 Features